Ethernity Chain (ERN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ethernity Chain Historical Price

-According to the latest data gathered on Ethernity Chain live price page, the current price of Ethernity Chain is 1.42USD.
-The circulating supply of Ethernity Chain(ERN) is 24.03M ERN , giving it a market capitalization of $34.01M.
+According to the latest data gathered on Ethernity Chain live price page, the current price of Ethernity Chain is 1.37USD.
+The circulating supply of Ethernity Chain(ERN) is 24.03M ERN , giving it a market capitalization of $32.98M.

 The Ethernity Chain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ERN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.